Geeks-Solutions/exmedias/README.md

 ## Installation

-  In your mix.exs add this to your list of dependancies:
+  In your mix.exs add this to your list of dependencies:

   ```elixir
   {:media, "~> 0.1.0"}